openvalidation/openvalidation/README.md

 ```
 And our rule is:
 ```
-If    the weather if rainy
+If    the weather is rainy
 then  Don't forget your umbrella!
 ```